yushulx/flutter-barcode-mrz-document-scanner/README.md

 # Flutter Barcode and QR Scanner Examples

-This repository contains various Flutter barcode scanner projects implemented using different methods.
+This repository contains some Flutter examples demonstrating how to build barcode and QR code scanner apps with Dynamsoft Barcode Reader SDK.

 ## Examples
 - [Flutter Camera](examples/flutter_camera) (**Dart**)